 When you're ready to make your dreams of owning a home a reality, we invite you to get in touch with us to get started.

-Since 2011, Dan is a realtor and co-owner of the Realty Edge Team, brokered by eXp Realty, LLC, located in Rochester, MN.
-He shares his life with his son, daughter and wife, Julee, who works at Elgin ....
+Dan is a licensed realtor in Minnesota.
+Since 2011, Dan has been a co-owner of the Realty Edge Team with Kyle Swanson, at eXp Realty, at 300 1st Ave NW in Rochester, MN.
+He shares his life with his so....